What's Your Obsession? 5 Types, 5 Triggers, 5 Antidotes

 Obsessions.
 Your mind running on its own, seemingly out of your control.
 A runaway horse or train.
 Even the best of us all obsess in varying degrees from time to time, but not all obsessions are the same.
 Let’s break them down along with their antidotes:

-Part 2 is writing down for say, 5-10 minutes any leftover problems from the day and what he plans to do about them tomorrow.
+Part 2 is writing down for five to 10 minutes any leftover problems from the day and what he plans to do about them tomorrow.
 By making the unconscious more conscious, the chances are these thoughts won’t drift into his middle-of-the-night awakenings.

 Simone obsessions are more than mental house cleaning.
 Her worries are real, based on real-world events.
 They stay with her because they are important.
 This is rational anxiety.